System of National Accounts: History and actuality

+The first national accounts

-The precise historical origins of accounting are disputed, but accounting is probably at least 9000 years old, and perhaps dates back to the invention of systematic farming in the ancient Near East about 12,000 years ago; in Europe, double-entry business accounting was practiced in Northern Italy circa 1300 AD.
-Similar sorts of accounting techniques were also developed independently in China, India, Iran and Arab countries.
-The first systematic attempts at national accounting by individual researchers in Europe, from the 17th century through most of the 19th century, aimed mainly to estimate national income and national wealth.
+The first attempts at national accounting by individual researchers in Europe, from the 17th century through the 19th century, aimed mainly to estimate national income and national wealth.
 The first known attempt in England was by William Petty, in 1665.
 Petty tried to work out how best to spread the tax burden caused by government spending on the second Anglo-Dutch War (1665–1667).
 For this purpose, he estimated the income and capital of England.
-The new science was often called “political arithmetick” (a term invented by Petty) – it aimed to calculate what the best policies would be for the state and the country, with recognition of different economic, social and political interests at stake.
-The first known estimate of “value-added” in England was created by Arthur Young around 1770, in a production account for agriculture; he also created a national income estimate for England.
+The new science was often called "political arithmetick" (a term invented by Petty) – it aimed to calculate what the best policies would be for the state and the country, with recognition of different economic, social and political interests at stake.
+The first known estimate of "value-added" in England was created by Arthur Young around 1770, in a production account for agriculture.
+Young also created a national income estimate for England.

+International associations

-At first individual researchers in different countries followed their own approach, although they borrowed ideas from each other.
-In the 1830s-1850s, "statistical offices" and national "statistical societies" were founded in Europe and America, and in the mid-19th century, the idea arose of "organized contacts between the statisticians of different countries although informal contacts occurred earlier".
+At first individual researchers in different countries followed their own approach, sometimes borrowing ideas from each other.
+In the 1830s–1850s, "statistical offices" and national "statistical societies" were founded in Europe and America.
+In the mid-19th century, the idea arose of "organized contacts between the statisticians of different countries, although informal contacts occurred earlier".
 In those days, the name "statistics" referred mainly to "matters of state", and British statisticians were often called "statists".

-Adolphe Quetelet was the driving force behind an international statistical congress held at Brussels in September 1853, and more congresses followed.
-The International Statistical Institute was founded in 1885.
-Subsequently (and especially in the 1930s) interventionist governments began to organize much more statistical research, and used national income & wealth estimates regularly to inform their fiscal, social and economic policies.
-The production of “official statistics” was often delegated to separate statistical authorities, bureaus or institutes with considerable scientific autonomy, partly to safeguard the objectivity and scientific integrity of data reports.
+Adolphe Quetelet was the driving force behind the First International Statistical Congress held at Brussels in September 1853, and more congresses followed.
+An International Statistical Institute was founded in 1885.
+Subsequently (and especially from the 1930s onward) interventionist governments began to organize much more statistical research, and used national income & wealth estimates to inform their fiscal, social and economic policies.

+The production of "official statistics" was often delegated as a specialized service to separate statistical authorities, bureaus or institutes which had considerable scientific autonomy, partly to safeguard the objectivity and scientific integrity of data reports.
+In some countries, the production of national accounts is highly centralized in one office or organization, while in other countries the process is decentralized and different government organizations contribute different parts of the accounts.
+The organizational approach taken in different countries is usually influenced by the prevailing legal frameworks for government activities, the existing structure of government institutions, and the size of the country.